linode/docs/docs/guides/applications/big-data/use-apache-kafka-to-process-streams/index.md

 ---
 slug: use-apache-kafka-to-process-streams
 title: "How to Process Streams Using Kafka"
-description: 'Learn to develop process streams with Apache Kafka.
-This tutorial covers Kafka message broker setup, handling Kafka events, and using the Kafka API.'
+description: "Learn to develop process streams with Apache Kafka.
+This tutorial covers Kafka message broker setup, handling Kafka events, and using the Kafka API."
 authors: ["Tom Henderson"]
 contributors: ["Tom Henderson"]
 published: 2024-05-17